 What is Community Care?

 While we believe in self-care and encourage a self-nurturing approach to wellbeing and health, we also recognize that in order for self-care to be a possibility, you need a certain amount of time and money.
 This is where Community Care comes in.
 The idea is that we all need one another to survive and thrive, and that both the government and our own networks should provide it.
-It also means leveraging whatever privilege you have to benefit others.
+It also means leveraging the resources and power you have to benefit others.
 Learn more by reading Emma's blog post here.

 Read up on the tangible ways that we’re working to provide community care, widen our canopy, increase access, and support inclusion.

 Our leadership team is engaged in a learning process about anti-racism and making our studio more welcoming and supportive to Black, Indigenous and Racialized People.
 We acknowledge that our wider culture is shaped by the delusion of white supremacy, and that actively interrupting this delusion is necessary in the journey towards equity.
 We acknowledge the work of local anti-racist educators Selam Debs and Carla Beharry as pivotal to our ongoing learning process, and particularly appreciate the learning we have gleaned from Selam's Anti-Racism Course.

 Since 2013, all of our staff and volunteers have been required to complete training specifically about gender awareness and pronoun use, to make our space more welcoming and supportive to non-binary, gender non-conforming, LGBTQ2SAI+ folx.